cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 - `MMA_Y` is the number of tiles along Y. In this case, `X=kBlockM` and `Y=kHeadDim` for `tSsQ`.
 By explicitly constructing the loop ourselves, we ensure the GEMM tiles across K for each output tile and that each warp holds all of the values of its output row tile.

 ### MMA Loop: QK^T GEMM
 We index these K-tiles via `register(_, _, i)` to grab the relevant K-fragment per loop iteration.
-The TiledMMA handles the the M and N dimension.
+The TiledMMA handles the M and N dimensions.

 ![Macro view of the MMA.
 We iterate over the K-dimension, each tile multiplying across and summing to form one output tile.
 The colors just mean they pair, not that they are the same.
 In the tiled MMA, CuTe handles all the M, N work on our behalf.
 We just have to concatenate via the K-dim.](mma_macro.png)